 Individual seeking 'Impossible' TN Visa

-D&A was very detail-oriented and was very thorough in what they did” L1 Visa Client.
-There was a lot of work on my case and worked on it 24/7 and was very patient answering all my questions.
+D&A was very detail-oriented and very thorough in what they did.
+They worked on my case 24/7 and were very patient in answering all my questions.

 My case felt complex but D&A managed the whole process carefully and helped me move seamlessly from one stage to the next.